Understanding Your Residential Electric Meter

 Your electric meter is designed to accurately measure the amount of electricity your home is using.
 At SWRE, we understand how important accurate meter reading and billing is to our customers.
-The following information will help you understand how your meter works and how you can assist our meter readers to read and record your meter reading each month.
+The following information will help you understand how your meter works.

 The electricity you buy from SWRE is measured in kilowatt-hours.
 This measure reflects the number of kilowatts of electricity you use in a given period of time.
 A kilowatt is equal to 1,000 watts.
 If you turn on ten 100-watt light bulbs for one hour, you will use one kilowatt-hour of electricity.